netguru/mobile-security-checklist/Handbooks/02-iOS/iOS.6-external-libraries-linking.md

 # Requirement
-Libraries are linked staticly to increase the difficulty level of reverse engineering.
+Libraries are linked statically to increase the difficulty level of reverse engineering.

 ## Risk
 If application contains sensitive libraries like security checks (Jailbreak detection), networking, payments, etc.